-Rebekah Ackroyd is the Early Career Researcher Network Regional Rep for the North of the United Kingdom.
+Rebekah Ackroyd is the Early Career Researcher Network Regional Rep for the North of England.

 Rebekah is a doctoral student at the University of Cumbria.
 Her research looks at how tolerance and mutual respect are understood and promoted by teachers of Religious Education (RE).
 More widely, her research interests include: Islamophobia, values education, educational leadership, educational inequality and creativity in teaching and learning.